LilyAsFlora/Ririi/README.md

 2. If clustered obstruents or sonorants occur, the affix replaces the noun's consonant.

 3. If the final syllable of a word and the affix have matching rimes, the affix replaces the syllable.
 To illustrate: the possessive case of *madora* ("dream") is *madola*, not *madorala*.
+This does not apply to monosyllabic nouns.

 |              | Singular | Plural    |
 |--------------|----------|-----------|
 | Possessive   | n. + -la | n. + -li |
 | Instrumental | n. + -chu | n. + -chi |
 | Accusative   | n. + -am  | n. + -mi |

+Note that the instrumental case is used for the noun complement of *lu* (to be).

 ### Correlatives